cyrusimap/cyrus-sasl/docsrc/sasl/macosx.rst

   disables using ``libcrypto`` for DES as well.
 You will probably also need to specify ``--disable-digest`` since the digestmd5 plugin does not build against Kerberos v4's DES headers or library.
-Note that this disables several features (digestmd5, NTLM, OTP) which require OpenSSL.
+Note that this disables several features (DIGEST-MD5, NTLM, OTP, PASSDSS, SCRAM, SRP) which require OpenSSL.
 If both Kerberos v4 and functionality that requires OpenSSL are needed, it is possible to build the Kerberos v4 plugin against the correct K4 DES libraries, and everything else against OpenSSL;
   however, we do not support that configuration.
 * Versions of Cyrus SASL prior to 2.1.14 with support for Carbon